Facts, Figures, and Testimonials

 - All books provided completely free of charge, including shipping.

-- Computer labs built on the Navajo Reservation, western Massachusetts, Ghana, Trinidad & Tobago and Kosovo.
+- Computer labs built on the Navajo Reservation, western Massachusetts, New York City, Costa Rica, Ghana, Nicaragua, Trinidad & Tobago and Kosovo.

-- We continue to supply books and supplies to projects serving 14 countries!
+- We continue to supply books, computers, e-readers, and school supplies to projects serving 21 countries!

 "Reader To Reader is such a simple idea and such a farsighted one - provide books for students of all ages who don't have them.
 I can't think of a worthier endeavor or one that will have a more profound effect."